ShubamSinghDadhwal/JobHunt/README.md

 View Job Applicants: For each job listing, users can see a list of applicants who have applied for that particular job.

+## Getting Started

+- use node version 18 & do "npm install" for the installation of node modules

+- then start the react app using "npm start" command